joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-28-js-square-map.md

 ## Solution

-first of all, the map from one square to the next is
+First of all, the map from one square to the next is

 $$ \left(a,b,c,d\right) \overset{M}{\longrightarrow} \left(\lvert a-b\rvert, \lvert b-c\rvert, \lvert c-d\rvert, \lvert d-a\rvert\right). $$